dilantok/Arduino-Radar-/README.md

 ## Author

-Developed by **Dilan Tok** as a personal Arduino and Processing project to explore real-time object detection, visualization, and embedded systems.
+Developed by **Dilan Tok** as a personal Arduino and Processing project to explore embedded systems, sensor integration, and real-time visualization.